 | Pure Barre | $258K-$485K | 7% + 2% ad | Private (Xponential), stable |

 The structural distinction: F45 carries materially more operational uncertainty than these alternatives.
 For buyers seriously evaluating the boutique fitness category, the $99 3-Pack Comparison gives you full 12-section reports on three boutique fitness brands — F45 included if you want it — for $33 per brand.
-That comparison structure is the cheapest credible way to see whether F45’s recovery is real for your specific market or whether a lower-risk alternative makes more sense.
+That comparison structure is the most direct way to see whether F45’s recovery is real for your specific market or whether a lower-risk alternative makes more sense.